 You are now under the pump…you have 10 minutes to get your tart filling ready.

 Crack the eggs into the Thermomix and combine with the sugar and lemon rind.
 Put the lemon juice in the microwave and microwave on high for two minutes and thirty seconds.
 Immediately add to the sugar and eggs and combine on medium high speed.
 Set the Thermomix timer for 5 minutes @ 70°C and start the process.
 When the timer goes for the Thermomix strain off the mixture.
 When the timer for the oven goes bring the tart base from the oven and turn the oven down to 120°C. Very carefully ladle half of the filling into the tart base and return to the oven.
 Very carefully add the remaining filling and gently get the tart into the middle of the oven.
-Close the door and set a timer for 45 minutes.
+Close the door and set a timer for 25 minutes, check the wobble it should be about 25% of the tart surface and ready to come out.
+If not, check every 5 minutes it should not take ore than another 10.

 When the timer goes bring the tart from the oven and stand it on the cake rack.
 Immediately contact cover the top of the tart with baking paper.
 When the tart is cooled refrigerate overnight.